 User acceptance testing is the validation that a system or application will meet user needs in the operational or business environment.
 An acceptance test can be understood as a way to check if a previously defined “contract” between the developer and the end user is still on track.
 It might be that companies don’t have the knowledge or aren’t willing to do take part in testing for themselves.
 Every company has its own level of hierarchy, roles and responsibilities.
-There are a couple of roles to consider, but in this case I will talk about the end user as a tester and why you should give your end users more responsibility.
+There are a couple of roles to consider, like the QA-manager and the IT-manager, the test manager or the release manager, but in this case I will talk about the end user as a tester and why you should give your end users more responsibility.

 What is an end user?